 Welcome to the Jepson Alumni Executive Center.
-We are located at 1119 Hanover Street in historic Fredericksburg Virginia.
-Here you will find a variety of images of our facility, information about holding an event, catering menus, directions and much more.
+We are located at 1119 Hanover Street in historic Fredericksburg, Virginia.
+On this site you will find a variety of images of our facility, information about holding an event, catering menus, directions and much more.
 We hope you enjoy your visit!
 Be sure to see our FAQ Page!

 Built as a private home in the 1920s, Trench Hill was acquired by the University in 1948.
 The building, located on Hanover Street between Sunken Road and College Avenue, was named to commemorate the Civil War trenches found on the property.
 During the next few decades Trench Hill served as a residence hall for various groups of students, a child development center, and finally as offices for the Alumni Association and Advancement staff.